TheSpecialist4/hex/README.md

  - m - manual
  - a - computer

+ #### Other args:
+ - height - height of the board
+ - width - width of the board
+ - filename - name of the file to load a previously saved game from

 ## Installation
 Just run `make` in the directory to create the executable.